 Everyday habits are like a second body, in many ways just as solid as the one of bones and muscles.
 My research work in habits and lifestyle change has made me more and more convinced that self-control is a poor strategy in lifestyle change.
 It is as if part of the body is in a permanent effort to control another part.
 Sooner or later this becomes too exhausting and the grip is lost.

-Some believe a “positive” approach of motivation and positive thinking is better.
-But it tends to work only as long as there is a feeling of success, and it easily breaks down as soon as there is not.
+Many believe that a positive approach of motivation and positive thinking – “the carrot rather than the stick” – is the solution.
+But although it is certainly nicer, practice shows that it still only works as long as there is a feeling of success.
+The carrot approach easily breaks down as soon as the spiral of success and reward stumbles in the complexities of everyday life.
 Basically it is not very different from the forced state of self-control, perhaps with a forced smiling face.

-Fortunately, there is an alternative road: making friends with the body, rather than fighting, forcing and judging.
-This loving and caring attitude can be brought to the biological body as well as the practical body of everyday life and the social body of relationships.
-In a language sometimes used in spirituality: freedom is not really distancing from the body, it is moving freely in and with it.
-This more sturdy and spiritual freedom allows more real and sturdy change, a change that is not dependent on ongoing external pressure and internal exhaustion.
+Fortunately, there is an alternative road: befriending and listening, rather than directing and judging.
+This road involves the cultivation of a curious and caring attitude toward the biological body as well as the practical body of everyday life and the social body of relationships.
+Or, in an existential philosophical language: the discovery and acceptance of a freedom that is not distancing from the body but moving in and with it.
+This more embodied freedom allows more real and sturdy change, a change that is not dependent on ongoing external pressure and internal exhaustion.